Skip to main content

 1 credit course

-Prerequisite: Science 20F AND Introduction to Pre-Calculus and Applied Math 20S are prerequisites for this course.
-Continuation in Pre-Calculus 30S or Applied Math 30S is necessary to continue in Chemistry 40S.
+Prerequisite: Science 20F and Introduction to Pre-Calculus and Applied Math 20S.
+Continuation in Pre-Calculus 30S OR Applied Math 30S is required to continue in Chemistry 40S.

 Chemistry 30S continues to develop the concepts and themes introduced in the chemistry clusters of grades 9 and 10 General Science.
 This course is designed as prerequisite for Chemistry 40S and further postsecondary study in the sciences.
-It is a rigorous course covering the following topics.
+It is a rigorous course covering the following topics: Physical Properties of Matter, Gases and the Atmosphere, Chemical Reactions, Solutions, and Organic Chemistry

 Current Topics in Science